laSinteZ/tanenbaum-4th-prog/README.md

 2. Show that your simulation behaves as expected for a simple (but nontrivial) input example.
 3. Plot the number of TLB updates per 1000 references.

+##Chapter 4
+**43** Write a program that reverses the bytes of a file, so that the last byte is now first and the first byte is now last.
+It must work with an arbitrarily long file, but try to make it reasonably efficient.

+**44** Write a program that starts at a given directory and descends the file tree from that point recording the sizes of all the files it finds.
+When it is all done, it should print a histogram of the file sizes using a bin width specified as a parameter (e.g., with 1024, file sizes of 0 to 1023 go in one bin, 1024 to 2047 go in the next bin, etc.).

+**45** Write a program that scans all directories in a UNIX file system and finds and locates all i-nodes with a hard link count of two or more.
+For each such file, it lists together all file names that point to the file.

+**46** Write a new version of the UNIX ls program.
+This version takes as an argument one or more directory names and for each directory lists all the files in that directory, one line per file.
+Each field should be formatted in a reasonable way given its type.
+List only the first disk address, if any.

+**47** Implement a program to measure the impact of application-level buffer sizes on read time.
+This involves writing to and reading from a large file (say, 2 GB).
+Vary the application buffer size (say, from 64 bytes to 4 KB).
+Use timing measurement routines (such as gettimeofday and getitimer on UNIX) to measure the time taken for different buffer sizes.
+Analyze the results and report your findings: does buffer size make a difference to the overall write time and per-write time?

+**48** Implement a simulated file system that will be fully contained in a single regular file stored on the disk.
+This disk file will contain directories, i-nodes, free-block information, file data blocks, etc. Choose appropriate algorithms for maintaining free-block information and for allocating data blocks (contiguous, indexed, linked).
+Your program will accept system commands from the user to create/delete directories, create/ delete/open files, read/write from/to a selected file, and to list directory contents